savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 11:29 PM Ok I figured out the sign code anyways.
 I just remembered that there is a body_exited signal for area bodies.
 Before, I was trying to do what the body_exited signal did by using a while loop, but it would always freeze the game (idk why though?).
 But yeah I figured out how to do the sign code :)

 I just need to adjust styling now.

+## 10/17

+6:29 AM Worked on the interact ui thing, added the basic controls, and I'm working on the code to make it appear and disappear when the player presses e near it.

+5:25 PM I was lazy so I didn't originally do logs.

+SO!!!!!!
+I finally figured out how to make the interact ui appear when the player pressed "e"!!!!!!!!!!!!!!
+It took a lot of trial and error and looking through 20 forum posts.
+Documentation wasn't super helpful, though.
+I also used a tutorial to figure out how to actually make the ui disappear and appear.
+The way I figured out how to do this action using a key is through putting the code for the key press within the player node (this may have been the main problem) and the code to change it in the level 4 node.